Malvern St James

-Malvern St James is an independent school for girls in Great Malvern, Worcestershire, England.
+Malvern St James School is an independent school in Great Malvern, Worcestershire, England.
 Founded in 1893 as Malvern Girls' College, it was renamed Malvern St James following a merger in 2006 with St James's School in West Malvern.
 It continues to occupy the same campus as the former college, which includes as its main building the former Imperial Hotel, taken over for use as a school by Malvern Girls' College in 1919.

-The school comprises three sections: a Prep Department for girls aged 4–11, a Senior School for girls aged 11–16, and a Sixth Form for girls aged 16–18.
+The school comprises three sections: a Prep Department for pupils aged 3–11, a Senior School for pupils aged 11–16, and a Sixth Form for pupils aged 16–18.

 History

 Two schools

 Malvern Girls' College was founded in 1893 by Miss Greenslade and Miss Poulton, and was first located in College Road.

 In 1919 they acquired the Imperial Hotel and in 1934, a major extension including an assembly hall was built.
 Further extensions included the Hatfield building in the 1960s, the Edinburgh Dome in 1977 and The Science Education Centre in 1998.

 St James's School was founded in the south of England by twin sisters Alice and Katrine Baird in 1896 and moved to the large mansion of Lord Howard de Walden in West Malvern in 1902.
 The Abbey School was founded in Blockley, Worcestershire and moved to Malvern in 1897 and to Malvern Wells in 1908.
 Two of the Baird sisters, Diana and Alice, ran the two houses for students: the Junior House, for the girls aged 11–14, and the Senior House for girls above 14.
 "The Miss Bairds were remarkable: five spinster sisters all over six feet tall and all to be Head Mistresses."
 The girls wore a simple uniform: white cotton shirts, navy blue coats and skirts.
 "There were no 'O Levels' or 'A Levels' in those days, and exams were not taken seriously.
 'Citizenship' was what the Miss Bairds were most anxious to instill; it must be admitted with considerable success--many girls were later notable for lives of public service."